 From that moment forward, the entire Pirinad civilization was united towards a single goal: travel to that other planet, fight everyone on it, and claim a glorious victory.
 Many sources disagree, but outside historians believe this was mainly done to avert a civil war.
 Praxis had many severe social and economic problems at the time, problems they were ill-equipped to resolve internally.
 By turning their attention on an outside target, they were able to come together in a way that would never have been possible otherwise.

-The Great Crusade as they called it, was hugely successful.
-They were able to send an army in the tens of millions and capturing the neighboring solar system, which itself was pre-industrial and had a population of only a few hundred million.
+The Great Crusade, as they called it, was hugely successful.
+They were able to send an army in the tens of millions and capturing the neighboring solar system, which itself was pre-industrial (the radio was their first advanced technology) and had a population of only a few hundred million.
 This began a long series of exploration and expansion; most habitable planets in the region had either small populations or technologically-regressed ones.
 Samuel Fate was apparently aware of the Pirinads but had not made crushing their resistance a priority.

 By the end of the Long Night, the Pirinads controlled 127 star systems and 224 planets, plus hundreds of moons, orbital habitats, and other space-based holdings.